2024 World Series

 In the 2024 World Series, Freeman's Game 1 walk-off grand slam built momentum for the Dodgers to take a 3-0 series lead, following two subsequent low-scoring wins.
-This winning streak was halted after the Yankees won Game 4, making the series 3-1.
+The Yankees showed signs of struggle as a Grand Slam put them ahead in game 4 leading to the eventual win, making the series 3-1.
+At the time many thought this was a change in momentum.
 In Game 5, the Yankees quickly took a 5-0 lead heading into the 5th inning.
 However, Game 5 is most remembered for a series of Yankee errors and misplays that enabled the Dodgers to overcome the 5-run deficit and tie the game in the same inning.
 The Dodgers would eventually retake the lead and clinch the title, ending the series at 4-1 and setting the record for most runs to come from behind in a World Series-clinching game.

 It was the Dodgers' eighth World Series title in franchise history following 2020.
 For the Yankees, it was their 14th World Series loss in franchise history, putting them in a two-way tie for most World Series losses with the Dodgers.
-In terms of their rivalry, the Dodgers won the series over the Yankees for the fourth time, the record standing at 8-4 following this series.
+In terms of their rivalry, the Dodgers won the series over the Yankees for the fourth time, the record standing at 4-8 following this series, holding a 3-2 edge since their relocation to Los Angeles.
 The Dodgers would make the World Series again the following year, winning in seven games against the Toronto Blue Jays and becoming the first back-to-back champions since the 2000 Yankees.